 This is the OK prompt.
 You enter a command by typing directly after that colon.
 PicoSpan is simply the name of the program at The WELL which allows you to enter commands to navigate the conferences and participate in the community.
 To use the PicoSpan Menu System to start to navigate, simply hit the Return or Enter key at the OK prompt to display your Menu choices.

 Once you are familiar with the commands to use to get around The WELL, you may enter some of them directly at the OK prompt, bypassing the need to display the menu.
-Many people prefer to turn off the menus and refer to the PicoSpan Command Summary sheet at the end of this Guide instead as they get more comfortable.
-The PicoSpan Command Summary is a two-page list of PicoSpan commands which you can print and keep at hand as an alternative to the use of the menus.
+Many people prefer to turn off the menus and use the commands in the PicoSpan Command Summary .
 You do not have to have the menus turned off to use direct commands, sometimes called “quick commands” in this guide.

 There are many commands that have been created over the years since the PicoSpan system was launched in 1985, and some that have been disabled along the way.
 The Menu System once offered defunct services that have long fallen out of favor.
 The most frequently used ones are still documented here on these webpages.
 If you want to dig into the historic documentation for older commands, a few of which still function, go to the Picohelp Conference.
 You can do that by typing: go picohelp, or just g picohelp if “go” takes too many keystrokes for your taste, at the OK prompt we just told you about.